seppinho/haplogrep-cmd/README.md

 * The used Phylotree version can be changed using the `--phylotree` parameter.
 Default is 17.

 # Heteroplasmies
-VCF files are often storing heteroplasmies in form of a heterozygous genotype (0/1).
-If a HF field (Heteroplasmy Frequency of variant allele; introduced by MToolBox) is specified in the VCF header, we add variants with a HF > 0.96 to the profile.
-Please have a look athttp://mtdna-server.uibk.ac.at to check for heteroplasmies and contamination in your NGS data.
+Heteroplasmies are often stored as heterozygous genotypes (0/1).
+If a HF field (= Heteroplasmy Frequency of variant allele; introduced by MToolBox) is specified in the VCF header, we add variants with a HF > 0.96 to the input profile.

+Please have a look at [mtDNA-Server](http://mtdna-server.uibk.ac.at) to check for heteroplasmies and contamination in your NGS data.

 ## Google User Group
 We would love to hear your input.
 If you have any questions regarding Haplogrep, please join our [Google User Group](https://groups.google.com/forum/#!forum/haplogrep).